aramix/introjs/README.md

 Basic usage
 -------------

-This package expose `introJs` in the client.
+This package exposes `introJs` in the client.

 See the official [introjs](https://github.com/usablica/intro.js) repo.